MentisOculi: Revealing the Limits of Reasoning with Mental Imagery: Designing

 \paragraph{\slidingpuzzle{}} This task evaluates \emph{multi-step planning} with a focus on \emph{visual coherence}.
 The pieces of a natural image are permuted on a grid, with one piece missing.
 Models must output the sequence of moves (\texttt{ up, down, left, right}) of the empty tile to restore the image.

 We control the difficulty of each task via the minimum number of steps (moves, folds, etc.) required to reach the solution.
+We name these difficulties Levels~1--5.
 We generate 30~samples per level for the initial version of the benchmark; see \cref{app:generation-details} for details on the generators.
 As we will show, Level~5 is more than sufficient to challenge current models.
 We release our code to generate more challenging problem instances in the future.